alibaba/arthas/site/src/site/sphinx/en/jvm.md

 * PEAK-COUNT: the maximum count of the live threads since JVM starts
 * STARTED-COUNT: the total count of the created threads since JVM starts
 * DEADLOCK-COUNT: the count of deadlock threads

+### fileDescriptor-related

+* MAX-FILE-DESCRIPTOR-COUNT：the count of max file descriptor JVM process can open
+* OPEN-FILE-DESCRIPTOR-COUNT：the current count of file descriptor JVM process open